Capm96/Blog/content/blog/hidden-beauty.md

 ![Picture](https://drive.google.com/uc?export=view&id=1b80sLmMVFT-8Ohgp8jIXSW06dHtkZPuB)

-Do you notice anything different from Pi’s?
+Do you notice anything different from π’s?

 The fractions are all the same!
 There is no “best” point to truncate the continued fraction at, because all of the fractions have exactly the same denominator.
 This means that unlike π, which we could approximate early on, Ф has no early approximation -- every fraction adds as much accuracy as the previous.